How To Deal With A Difficult Parent As A Teacher

 So you keep calm and hope to ride the year out.
 Maybe they won’t call.
 Maybe they’ll skip parent-teacher conferences.
 You’ve even considered grading their child a little easier just to avoid the hassle of it all.

 We’ve all been there.
-Nothing can solve this problem, but there are ways to take the edge off so that you can open up the lines of communication and deal with the parent on equal terms so that they’re child has the best chance for success.
+Nothing can solve this problem (for lack of a better term, I’m going to keep calling it a ‘problem’ instead of ‘growth opportunity’ or ‘challenge to solve’; insert your own synonym as you wish) but there are ways to take the edge off so that you can open up the lines of communication and deal with the parent on equal terms so that their child has the best chance for success.

 12 Ways To Deal With A Difficult Parents